 - Operations: Make sure you understand all dependencies between services and the required configuration elements.
 Discuss with engineering how to monitor the successful deployment and operation of your web services.
 Is it enough to monitor the entry points or do you also need to monitor backend systems?
 Is it enough to monitor web server logs or do you need to extend monitoring to application metrics as well?

 - Business: If your business relies on these web services, make sure you also get relevant dashboards that show general health and usage statistics such as Number of Failed vs Successful Requests.
 If possible, get a detailed breakdown in why calls are failing, e.g: are users simply entering wrong user credentials (then you may have a usability issue) or is there some other issue (then you need to ping your Ops and Apps team).

 Many corporations (including ours) try to embrace the ideas of Continuous Delivery.
 But it takes a lot of effort and there will always be problems along the way that automated deployment checks won’t catch.
 DevOps also requires Continuous Improvements – and this is what we are doing.
-I also hope that sharing these stories will help you to avoid problems others already ran into.
+I also hope that sharing these stories will help you to avoid problems others already run into.
 Also – feel free to share your stories.
-Let us know about how you solved the performance and deployment challenges in your organization.
+Let us know how you solved the performance and deployment challenges in your organization.